ajaygajulaa/tcs-project-report/README.md

 # 4. Work

 * The approach was straight forward.
 I have selected a few classifiers algorithms for my project.
-I chose restaurant reviews as my project title.
+I chose coffee shop reviews as my project title.
 Firstly I understood the working of the algorithm and read about them.

 * After gathering the data set from Kaggle.
 The first step was to process the data.
 In data processing, I used NLTK (Natural Language Toolkit) and cleared the unwanted words in my vector.
 I accepted only alphabets and converted it into lower case and split it in a list.
 Using the PorterStemmer method stem I shorten the lookup and Normalized the sentences.